What is your program?

 Foster bedrooms need to be 40 square feet per child.

-Can sibling groups that are different genders share a bedroom?
+Can sibling groups that are of different genders share a bedroom?

-No, if siblings are to share a bedroom they need to be the same gender.
+No, if siblings are to share a bedroom they need to be of the same gender.

 Will my own children be safe while providing foster care?

 Yes, when foster parents have low tolerance levels, good monitoring, and supervision.
 Each caseworker or provider will fill out an application on the youth at referral, describing behaviors, family history, and what has brought this child into care.

 All referrals are emailed to foster parents with a brief description of the foster child’s strengths, behaviors, concerns, and etc. At that time if you are interested in this youth you will call your Consultant and talk over this referral.